ShawnBeasleyOTRS/doc-itsm/content/itsm-configuration-management/agent/customers/customer-user-information-center.rst

 Customer User Information Center
 ================================

-After installation of the package a new widget named *Assign CIs* will be available in the *Customer User Information Center*.
+After installation of the package a new widget named *Assigned CIs* will be available in the *Customer User Information Center*.

 .. figure:: images/customers-customer-user-information-center.png
-   :alt: Assign CIs Widget
+   :alt: Assigned CIs Widget

-   Assign CIs Widget
+   Assigned CIs Widget

 This widget displays the configuration items that have this customer user as owner.

 Configuration items can be filtered by clicking on a class name in the header of the overview widget.
 There is an option *All* to see all configuration items.
 The numbers after the class names indicates how many configuration items are in each classes.

-The assingment is done via attribute ``Owner``.
+The assignment is done via attribute ``Owner`` by default.
 If the configuration item uses different attribute for linking, you should change it in the system configuration settings.

 .. seealso::